Codit/Codit.Blog.Cache/ReadMe.md

-# ReadMe #
+# Improving performance with Redis Cache #

-This example code is part of a blog post on the codit blog about improving BizTalk performance by bypassing the BizTalk MessageBox with the help of Redis cache and a WCF IOperationInvoker.You can find the blogpost [here](http://www.codit.eu/blog/2016/04/boost-your-biztalk-performance-with-redis-cache/).
+This example code is part of a blog post on the Codit blog about improving BizTalk performance by bypassing the BizTalk MessageBox with the help of Redis cache and a WCF IOperationInvoker.You can find the blogpost [here](http://www.codit.eu/blog/2016/04/boost-your-biztalk-performance-with-redis-cache/).

 ## RedisCacheClient ##